Spiritual Reflection 7/17/22

 11:00 am Intentions of the Presider

-Monday May 2nd St. Athanasius
+Monday May 23rd

-6:30 am † Mary Flaherty
+6:30 am † Elaine Schemm

-Thursday May 5th
+Thursday May 26th The Ascension

-6:30 am † Thomas Coates
+6:30 am † Kevin McGoldrick

-Saturday May 7th
+Saturday May 28th

 Remembering in our Prayers…

-… all those who are sick … Mary Trauger, Loretta Boyle, James Dehan, Nina Ferraro, Eric Bull, Bruce Seth, Vanessa Wismer, Karen Dale, Agnes Neas, Eileen Snipas, Maria Pinto, Ernestine Spinello, Andrew Wolford, Bryce Cassidy, Marta Gomeztor, Marion Price, Ed Bergan, Evelyn Griffin, Ray Wilson, Teresa Riegal, Betty Rufe, Bob Bohrer, Loretta Ceniviva, Regina Poskus, Delbert Wallace, Joe Rosales, Pedro Flores, George Pollock, Thomas McLaughlin, Laverne McPhail, Karen McGettigan, and the residents of Garden Springs and the Landings.
+… all those who are sick … Mary Trauger, Loretta Boyle, James Dehan, Nina Ferraro, Eric Bull, Bruce Seth, Vanessa Wismer, Karen Dale, Agnes Neas, Eileen Snipas, Maria Pinto, Ernestine Spinello, Andrew Wolford, Bryce Cassidy, Marta Gomeztor, Marion Price, Ed Bergan, Evelyn Griffin, Ray Wilson, Teresa Riegal, Betty Rufe, Bob Bohrer, Loretta Ceniviva, Regina Poskus, Delbert Wallace, Joe Rosales, Pedro Flores, Thomas McLaughlin, Laverne McPhail, Karen McGettigan, Magdalena Baumeister, and the residents of Garden Springs and the Landings.

 Eternal rest grant unto them, O Lord.

-Spiritual Reflection 4/24/22
+Spiritual Reflection 5/15/22

-Week of April 24, 2022
+Week of May 15, 2022

 4:00 pm Intentions of the Parishioners